Success Codes

 500 Internal Server Error

 An unexpected error occurred on the server.
-If this persists, please contact support.
+If this persists, please contact

 501 Not Implemented